cockroachdb/docs/v22.1/security-reference/scram-sha-256.md

 Handle plaintext credentials only in a dedicated credential management environment, such as a secure compute instance or secure physical workstation.

-That environemnt must be a provisioned with:
+That environment must be a provisioned with:

-- A tool for [creating SCRAM-SHA-256 hashes](#managing-users-with-pre-hashed-passwords), such as the Python library PassLib or the Ruby 'pg' gem.
+- A tool for [creating PostgreSQL/CockroachDB-formated SCRAM-SHA-256 hashes](#managing-users-with-pre-hashed-passwords), such as the example script provided in the [appendix](#appendix-python-scram-hashing-script).
-- A CRDB client with ['USER CREATE/ALTER privileges'](/create-user#create-a-user-that-can-create-other-users-and-manage-authentication-methods-for-the-new-users)
+- A CRDB client with ['USER CREATE/ALTER privileges'](../create-user.html#create-a-user-that-can-create-other-users-and-manage-authentication-methods-for-the-new-users)
 - Access, with write privileges, to a secrets store where the plaintext passwords will be persisted.
 Recommended solutions include Hashicorp Vault, GCP secrets manager or AWS secrets manager.

 On that instance, [generate SCRAM salted password hashes](#managing-users-with-pre-hashed-passwords), manage the CRDB users via CRDB client and persist the secrets in the secrets store, as described in the following section.